 Zen sitting postures

-• Find time to practice.
+• Find time to practice daily on your own.
 Be willing to be still and present for a period of time, even if it’s 5 minutes.
 Trust that this practice will unfold for you.

-• Upright posture but relaxed.
+• Upright posture, alert but relaxed.
 Posture is important.
 Find a stable posture where you can be comfortable and upright.
 Sit with the whole body present and still in a chair or on a cushion or bench.
 Keep the spine upright, the top of the head and chest lifting up.
 Everyone’s body is different.
-We can help you find a posture that works for you.
+Find a posture that works for you.
 Use a pillow or other props if needed.
-Remember to take a few deep breaths to relax.
+Remember to take a few deep breaths to start.
+Remember your intention for coming to meditation.

 • Place your hands in your lap or knees.
 Or form a circle with your hands, with one palm up against the abdomen, and your other hand (palm up) resting on it, thumbs touching lightly, forming an oval.